mamoore1440/Econ-Blog-old2/src/content/all-Notes/HMT.md

 3. Bears must get checked again
 4. Bulls believe they are unstoppable
 5. Bulls lose and the BMR fails.
 A drop occurs.

+### Two Waters Glasses One Wine Glass
+Having Two Water Glasses and One Wine Glasss is Goated.
+Absolutely Goated.
+Oh Yeah!